 The analysis of areal aspects provides valuable information about the shape characteristics, hydrological connectivity, and potential ecological dynamics within Lake Nakuru and its surrounding watershed.
 It can assist in understanding the water flow patterns, sediment transport, and overall functioning of the lake ecosystem.
 We begin by analyzing the drainage density.
 Drainage density refers to the total length of all streams within the watershed divided by the total area of the watershed.
 It indicates the overall density of the stream network in the area (Horton, 1932).
 Higher drainage density values suggest a more interconnected and dense drainage pattern, which can affect water flow and sediment transport in Lake Nakuru.
-The drainage texture of Lake Nakuru provides us insights into the heterogeneity and connectivity of the stream channels, which may influence water flow and nutrient distribution.
-This refers to the spatial arrangement and pattern of the stream network within its watershed Smith (1950).
+The drainage texture of Lake Nakuru provides us insights into the heterogeneity and connectivity of the stream network within its watershed Smith (1950).
 A fine-grained or intricate drainage texture suggests a higher density of smaller streams and channels, resulting in a more complex and interconnected network.
 This can contribute to enhanced water flow, sediment transport, and ecological diversity within the lake.